DuqueDeTuring/books2explore/readme.md

 - Reflexiones sobre las causas de la libertad y de la opresión social (Spanish Edition) by Simone Weil, Rafael Blanco Vázquez
 - Regenesis: Feeding the World Without Devouring the Planet.
 George Monbiot.
 - Reliable Software Through Composite Design by Glenford J. Myers
+- Relic.
+By Douglas Preston & Lincoln Child
 - Remember Me: Memory and Forgetting in the Digital Age.
 Davide Sisto.
 - Renaissance Gothic: Architecture and the Arts in Northern Europe, 1470-1540.
 By Ethan Matt Kavaler
+- Rendezvous With Rama.
+By Arthur Clarke
 - Republic, Lost: How Money Corrupts Congress--and a Plan to Stop It by Lawrence Lessig
+- Resilience Engineering in Practice: A Guidebook (Ashgate Studies in Resilience Engineering).
+By Jean Pariès & John Wreathall & Jean, Mr Pariès & John, Mr Wreathall & David D, Professor Woods & Erik, Professor Hollnagel
+- Resilience: Why Things Bounce Back.
+By Andrew Zolli & Ann Marie Healy
+- Resistance, Rebellion, and Death: Essays (Vintage International).
+By Albert Camus
 - Rest: Why You Get More Done When You Work Less by Alex Soojung-Kim Pang
+- RESTful Web Services.
+By Leonard Richardson & Sam Ruby
 - Rethinking Existentialism by Jonathan Webber
 - Rethinking Sovereign Debt: Politics, Reputation, and Legitimacy in Modern Finance by Odette Lienau
 - Return of a King: The Battle for Afghanistan, 1839-42.
 By William Dalrymple.
 - Revolution in The Valley: The Insanely Great Story of How the Mac Was Made by Andy Hertzfeld
 - Revolution in Time: Clocks and the Making of the Modern World, First Edition (Belknap Press) by David S. Landes
 - Revolution of the Ordinary: Literary Studies after Wittgenstein, Austin, and Cavell by Toril Moi
+- Revolutionary Science: Transformation and Turmoil in the Age of the Guillotine (9781681773094): Steve Jones: Books (Referencia en “the order of time”)
 - Richard Feynman: A Life in Science by John Gribbin, Mary Gribbin
 - Rick Sammon's Digital Imaging Workshops: Step-by-Step Lessons on Editing with Adobe Photoshop Elements by Rick Sammon
 - Ricoeur on Time and Narrative: An Introduction to Temps et récit by William C. Dowling
+- Right Stuff, The.
+By Tom Wolfe
+- Rise and Fall of the Third Reich, The.
+By William L. Shirer
 - Rise and Kill First: The Secret History of Israel's Targeted Assassinations by Ronen Bergman
+- Rise of the Machines: A Cybernetic History.
+By Thomas Rid
+- Rise of the Machines: A cybernetic history.
+Thomas Rid.
 - Rise Up Women!: The Remarkable Lives of the Suffragettes.
 Diane Atkinson.
 - Rites of Passage (To the Ends of the Earth trilogy).
 By William Golding.  #fiction #nautical
 - Robert Frank: The Americans by Robert Frank, Jack Kerouac
 - Robert Oppenheimer: A Life Inside the Center
 - Rocket Men: The Daring Odyssey of Apollo 8 and the Astronauts Who Made Man's First Journey to the Moon: Robert Kurson: 9780812988703: Books
+- Rogues.
+By Edited by George R. R. Martin & Gardner Dozois
 - Rome and the Mediterrean: The History of Rome from Its Foundation, Books 31-45 by Titus Livy, Henry Bettenson
+- Rorschach (2020-) #1.
+By Tom King
 - Salt Wars: The Battle Over the Biggest Killer in the American Diet: Jacobson, Michael: 9780262044448:
+- Sandman - 30th Anniversary Edition (The Sandman).
+By Neil Gaiman
+- Sane Society, The.
+By Erich Fromm
+- Sapiens.
+By Yuval Noah Harari
 - Sapiens: A Brief History of Humankind, Yuval Noah Harari
 - Sartre on Sin (Oxford Theology and Religion Monographs) by Kate Kirkpatrick
 - Sarum: The Novel of England: Edward Rutherfurd: 8601400449639
 - Sassy: The Life Of Sarah Vaughan by Leslie Gourse
+- Satanic Verses, The.
+By Salman Rushdie
 - Scale by Geoffrey West
 - Schaum's Outline of Graph Theory: Including Hundreds of Solved Problems by V. Balakrishnan
 - Schopenhauer: A Very Short Introduction, Christopher Janaway
+- Schopenhauer: A Very Short Introduction: 62 (Very Short Introductions).
+By Christopher Janaway
 - Science and Cooking: Physics Meets Food, From Homemade to Haute Cuisine, Dr. Pia Sörensen (ref: Talk Nerdy podcast, episode 2021-03-08)
+- Science and Moral Imagination (Science, Values, and the Public).
+By Matthew J. Brown
 - Science and Relativism: Some Key Controversies in the Philosophy of Science (Science and Its Conceptual Foundations series) by Larry Laudan
 - Science and the Production of Ignorance (https://mitpress.mit.edu/books/science-and-production-ignorance)
 - Science as a Way of Knowing: The Foundations of Modern Biology by John A. Moore
 - Science Ink: Tattoos of the Science Obsessed by Carl Zimmer
 - Science, Truth, and Democracy.
 Philip Kitcher
+- Sciences of the Artificial, The.
+By Herbert A. Simon
 - Scrolling Forward: Making Sense of Documents in the Digital Age, David M. Levy
+- Second Sex, The.
+By Simone De Beauvoir
+- Second World War: A Complete History, The.
+By Martin Gilbert
+- Secondhand Time: The Last of the Soviets.
+By Svetlana Alexievich
+- Secret Adversary, The.
+By Agatha Christie
 - Secrets of the Temple: How the Federal Reserve Runs the Country by William Greider
 - Secrets: A Memoir of Vietnam and the Pentagon Papers, Daniel Ellsberg
 - Secrets: On the Ethics of Concealment and Revelation by Sissela Bok